micharl76/micharl76/README.md

 - 👋 Hi, I’m @micharl76
-- 👀 I’m interested in AI and mobile communication tech, also stock/future related tech
+- 👀 I’m interested in AI and mobile communication
 - 🌱 I’m currently learning AI
 - 💞️ I’m looking to collaborate on AI
 - 📫 How to reach me: internal chat  or micharltian@gmail.com